-Grade Level: 9, 10, 11, 12 Level: non-weighted Resolvable around Lab: Yes Credits: 1.0
+Grade Level: 9, 10, 11, 12 Level: non-weighted Resolvable around Lab: Yes Credits: 1.0 instructors

-Prerequisite: Concurrent enrollment in a band course or by approval of instructors
+Resolvable around Lab: Yes Credits: 1.0 Prerequisite: Concurrent enrollment in a band course or by approval of

 This class allows students to combine participation in both performance ensembles during one class period for a full credit.
-Students must be selected by audition for both the Select Choir and Symphony Strings ensembles.
-This class is only open to those students who are unable to schedule both Select Choir and Symphony Strings ensembles separately during the school day and by students who are looking to schedule a band, orchestra and choir class.
+Students must be selected by audition for both the

+Select Choir and Symphony Strings ensembles.
+This class is only open to those students who are unable to schedule both

+Select Choir and Symphony Strings ensembles separately during the school day and by students who are looking to schedule a band, orchestra and choir class.
 Students with other scheduling circumstances should speak to the Instrumental and Choir instructors in advance for approval.
 See individual course descriptions for each class for course details.